ozcanay/TemplateMetaprogramming/README.md

 ### Tag dispatching vs SFINAE vs constexpr-if

-- Tag dispatch takes advantage of overload resolution to select the right overload.
+- Tag dispatch takes advantage of **overload resolution** to select the right overload. (overload resolution should be the first thing to come to your mind when tag dispatch is mentioned.)
 - SFINAE disables a candidate by making it ineligible due to substitution failure.
 Substitution failure is just what it says on the tin: Trying to substitute concrete arguments for the template parameters and encountering an error, which in the immediate context only rejects that candidate.

-SFINAE is primarily a technique for removing overloads from candidate sets, and tag dispatching is a technique for selecting between two (or more) overloads.
+SFINAE is primarily a technique for removing overloads from candidate sets, and tag dispatching is a technique for selecting between two (or more) **overloads**.
 There is some overlap in functionality, but they are not equivalent.

 Sometimes, one or the other technique is easier to apply.
 And naturally they can be combined to great effect.
-Tag dispatching does not manipulate the overload set, but helps you select exactly the function you want by providing the proper arguments through a compile-time expression (e.g. in a type trait).
+Tag dispatching **does not manipulate the overload set**, but helps you select exactly the function you want by providing the proper arguments through a compile-time expression (e.g. in a type trait).
 In my experience, this is much easier to debug and get right.
 If you are an aspiring library writer of sophisticated type traits, you might need enable_if somehow, but for most regular use of compile-time conditions it's not recommended.

+Tag dispatch usually is faster than SFINAE because it is just overload resolution under the hood.
+Tag dispatch finishes as soon as a viable overload is found.

 Complementary techniques are partial and full specialization.